MCP & IDE Integration¶

 Custom Config File¶

-To override defaults, base URLs, or provider configurations, use a custom TOML config file:
+To override defaults, base URLs, or provider configuration, use a custom proxy TOML file:

 api_key = "${OPENAI_API_KEY}"